AnotherKamila/sdn-loadbalancer/README.md

 sudo ldconfig
 ```

+(If things look a little bit weird and a lot of connections are getting lost, it's probably because the switch is in debug mode.
+It kind of looks like it works, but not really.)

 ### Python

 The controller needs to be able to use raw sockets (to receive the cloned packets from the controller).
 To run it as non-root, the Python executable needs to get the `net_raw` capability.
 Set it using: